dokester/BayesicFitting/docs/splines.md

 ### Second Blob.

 For the second blob we see that it is defined over two knot segments.
-In each segment a 3rd order polynomial function is defined.
+In each segment a 3rd order polynomial function is defined: $f_1$ and
+$f_2$.
+Note that these functions are different from the $f_1$ of the first blob.

          f_1           f_2
     |--------------|--------|---